 How to turn off Reserved Storage on Windows 10

 If you don’t want Reserved Storage for updates on your system, disable this using some tweaks on Registry Editor.
 Here is how to turn off Reserved Storage-

-Warning: Registry Editor requires utmost caring.
+Warning: Registry Editor requires utmost care.
 Any minor fault can cause a serious issue.
 Hence, create a full back up of important files and folders on the external drive.

-Warning: The unusual changes make under registry might create a sober problem on your machine (sometimes corrupt OS). hence while modifying these section you must have careful.
+Warning: The unusual changes made under the registry might create a sober problem on your machine (sometimes corrupt OS). hence while modifying these section you must have careful.